Esri/arcgis-maps-sdk-java-samples/symbology/custom-dictionary-style/README.md

 # Custom dictionary style

-Use a custom dictionary style created from a web style or style file to symbolize features using a variety of attribute values.
+Use a custom dictionary style created from a web style or local style file (.stylx) to symbolize features using a variety of attribute values.

 ![Image of custom dictionary style](CustomDictionaryStyle.png)